Greece must not remain euro member 'at any price': Juncker

 "We would like Greece to remain a member but not at any price."

-Papandreou's shock announcement sent stock markets around the world into a tailspin by raising serious doubts whether the bail-out deal hammered out last week can now be implemented and the eurozone kept together.
+Papandreou's shock announcement sent stock markets around the world into a tailspin by raising serious doubts whether the rescue deal can now be implemented and the eurozone kept together.

-French President Nicolas Sarkozy and German Chancellor Angela Merkel, furious over the move, warned Papandreou at the dinner that Greece must quickly abide by the terms of a bail-out deal if it wants to stay in the euro.
+French President Nicolas Sarkozy and German Chancellor Angela Merkel, furious over the move, warned Papandreou at the dinner that Greece must quickly abide by the terms of the agreement if it wants to stay in the euro.

-In Paris, French European Affairs Minister Jean Leonetti said on RTL radio that the euro and Europe could survive if Greece left the eurozone since Greece represented 2.0 percent of eurozone gross domestic product and 4.0 percent of eurozone debt.
+In Paris, French European Affairs Minister Jean Leonetti told RTL radio that the euro and Europe could survive if Greece left the eurozone since Greece represented just 2.0 percent of eurozone gross domestic product and 4.0 percent of eurozone debt.

 © 2011 AFP